Kundalini: Shaktipat

 The spiritual teacher Meher Baba emphasized the need for a master when actively trying to awaken Kuṇḍalinī:

 Kundalini is a latent power in the higher body.
 When awakened, it pierces through six chakras or functional centers and activates them.
 Without a master, the awakening of the kundalini cannot take anyone very far on the Path; and such indiscriminate or premature awakening is fraught with dangers of self-deception as well as the misuse of powers.
 The kundalini enables man to consciously cross the lower planes and it ultimately merges into the universal cosmic power of which it is a part, and which also is at times described as kundalini ... [but it] cannot dispense with the need for the grace of a Perfect Master.

 In his book, Building a Noble World, Shiv R. Jhawar describes his Shaktipat experience at Muktananda's public program at Lake Point Tower in Chicago on 16 September 1974 as follows:

 Baba [Swami Muktananda] had just begun delivering his discourse with his opening statement: 'Today's subject is meditation. ...
 'Kundalini starts dancing when one repeats Om Namah Shivaya.'
 Hearing this, I mentally repeated the mantra, I noticed that my breathing was getting heavier.
 Suddenly, I felt a great impact of a rising force within me.
 The intensity of this rising kundalini force was so tremendous that my body lifted up a little and fell flat into the aisle; my eyeglasses flew off.
 As I lay there with my eyes closed, I could see a continuous fountain of dazzling white lights erupting within me.
 In brilliance, these lights were brighter than the sun but possessed no heat at all.
 I was experiencing the thought-free state of "I am", realizing that "I" have always been, and will continue to be, eternal.
 I was fully conscious and completely aware while I was experiencing the pure "I am", a state of supreme bliss.
 Outwardly, at that precise moment, Baba delightfully shouted from his platform, ‘I didn't do anything.
 The Energy has caught someone.

-Kundalini awakening

-The experience of Kuṇḍalinī awakening can happen when one is either prepared or unprepared.

-According to Hindu tradition, in order to be able to integrate this spiritual energy, a period of careful purification and strengthening of the body and nervous system is usually required beforehand.
-Yoga and Tantra propose that Kuṇḍalinī can be awakened by a guru (teacher), but body and spirit must be prepared by yogic austerities, such as pranayama, or breath control, physical exercises, visualization, and chanting.
-The student is advised to follow the path in an open-hearted manner.